Sylvie Desrosiers

 Sylvie Desrosiers (born August 28, 1954) is a Canadian writer living in Quebec.

 She was born in Montreal and received a BA in visual arts from the Université de Montréal.
 Desrosiers contributed to the Quebec humour magazine Croc.
 In 1987, she published La patte dans le sac which became the first of 18 novels in the Notdog series.

-With Sylvie Pilon, she wrote the script for the film Red Nose (Nez rouge).
-Also, she was scriptwriter for the 2006 film Duo.
+Alongside Sylvie Pilon, Desrosiers wrote the script for the film Red Nose (Nez rouge).
+Also, she was the scriptwriter for the 2006 film Duo.